 In order to fulfill these requirements, DaSCH develops and maintains various software tools which are described and documented here.

 If you are a researcher, you're probably most interested in the usage of the generic web application.
 In this case please have a look at our DSP-APP documentation.

 The documentation for developers is split into different groups depending on the software repository.

-DSP-Tools is a python library to enable researchers and data stuarts to work with the API (e.g. creating data models, uploading data, etc.).
+- DSP-TOOLS is a python library to enable researchers and data stewards to work with DSP-API (e.g. creating data models, uploading data, etc.).